Sullivan07043/Weather-HMM-Co-Repo/Categorical_HMM/ensemble/README.md

    - Stations closer to ENSO-affected regions might be more informative
    - Weighted voting based on geographic relevance could improve results

+5. **Data Quality**
+   - ENSO classification based on official ONI records
+   - Station data quality varies by location and time period
+   - Some years have incomplete station coverage

 ## Future Improvements

 1. **Weighted Voting**: Assign higher weights to stations in ENSO-sensitive regions